komarnitskyi/dotfiles/README.md

 cd ~ & git clone https://github.com/komarnitskyi/dotfiles.git
 cd ~/dotfiles & ./setup.sh
 ```
+To set `fish` as default shell use following command `chsh -s 'which fish'`

 ## Private configuration
 The dotfiles will include a `$HOME/private_aliases.fish` file, that should
 contain aliases or something other only for that computer, where it placed.